Public housing estates in Ngau Tau Kok and Kowloon Bay: Kai Yip Estate

 Kai Yip Estate (啟業邨) is a public estate in Kowloon Bay, next to Richland Gardens.

 Background

-The site of Kai Yip Estate was the basement of the Royal Air Force, in which the land was obtained from land reclamation of Kowloon Bay.
-In 1927, the basement started operations at the south of Nga Tsin Wai Tsuen, and the current sites of Richland Gardens and Kwun Tong Bypass.
-In 1981, the basement was relocated and Kai Yip Estate was built at part of the site.
+The site of Kai Yip Estate was the site of RAF Kai Tak, in which the land was obtained from land reclamation of Kowloon Bay.
+In 1927, the base started operations at the south of Nga Tsin Wai Tsuen, and the current sites of Richland Gardens and Kwun Tong Bypass.
+In 1981, the base was relocated and Kai Yip Estate was built at part of the site.
 For the estate name, "Kai" means Kai Tak and "Yip" means "prospect" in Chinese.